MilburnJ/parallel-convolution-filters-c/README.md

-# Image Convolution Filters in C
+# Parallelizing Image Convolution Filters in C

-This project applies 2D convolution filters to images using both serial and parallel implementations in C. It supports several common image processing operations such as sharpening, blurring, edge detection, and embossing.
-The parallel implementation leverages OpenMP for improved performance on multi-core systems.
+This project implements a set of image convolution filters in C, with the goal of parallelizing a baseline serial implementation.
+It was developed as part of an assignment for CISC372, focusing on applying parallel programming techniques to image processing tasks.

 ## Features